 Answer 2.
 We are a company of this many people located at this place and we have won x number of awards etc. etc.....
 This answer just sounds to much like a sales pitch.
 They are already calling for more information so you already know they are interested.
 Kill the over done sales pitch.

 Answer 3.
 We integrate your communication funnel into a revised function of customer interaction.
 What?
 This answer came from a chat company.
 It really meant they provided live chat on your website.
 This sounds like you are trying to sound smart.
 It is not customer friendly talk.
 Keep it simple, please.

 What are some good responses to the big question what does your company do?
 From experience I have fumbled around with this question and sometimes taken why too long to answer.
 At times I have answered and then wondered what the heck I just said and why.
 I have learned that people want a short, honest, complete, laymen answer.

-My answer to this question now is, "we are a by car delivery and errand running company that doubles as personal assistant's when our clients need more personalized service."
+My answer to this question now is, "we are a delivery and errand running company that doubles as personal assistant's when our clients need more personalized service."

 Leave a comment below and tell me how you answer the question?

 Every business should have a story to tell.
 Here are the stories we want to share.